FrankGoortani/cv-mcp/docker-deployment-guide.md

 ### Synology NAS Architecture Compatibility

 Synology NAS devices primarily use **x86_64/amd64** architecture.
-When building Docker images for deployment on a Synology NAS, you must ensure the image is compatible with this architecture.
+When building Docker images for deployment on a Synology NAS, you must ensure the image is compatible with this architecture at multiple levels:

+1. **Base image architecture**: Every image in a multi-stage build must be explicitly set to amd64
+2. **Build tools and binaries**: Any tools or binaries installed during the build must be compatible
+3. **Runtime dependencies**: All runtime dependencies must be architecture-compatible

 If you build Docker images on a different architecture (like ARM64/Apple Silicon Macs), you'll encounter this error when running the container on Synology: